-Teaching involves dissection and study of human and animal specimens.
+Teaching involves some animal dissection and study of human and animal specimens.

 The units emphasise clinical relevance and application throughout.

-In year three, you follow a seminar-based course where you will be actively involved in expert-led discussion of the latest anatomical research.
+In the third year you follow a seminar-based course where you are actively involved in expert-led discussion of the latest anatomical research.

-The highlight of this year is an original research project, which can be clinically-related anatomical investigation, laboratory-based scientific study or anatomically-themed educational research.
+A highlight of this year is an original research project, which can be clinically-related anatomical investigation, a laboratory-based scientific study or anatomically-themed educational research.

-Instruction in experimental design and statistical methods provide training for research alongside valuable transferable skills.
+Instruction in experimental design, statistical methods and scientific communication provides training for research alongside valuable transferable skills.

-Third year teaching explores two key themes: normal function of, and aging and dysfunction of, the mammalian body.
+Third year teaching explores two key themes: advanced function of, and aging and dysfunction of, the mammalian body.

 What can I do with an Applied Anatomy degree?